Gulnara Sarsenova: Baikonur

 The magical love story centers on the French space tourist Julie (played by Marie de Villepin), who lands in the steppes of Kazakhstan after her return from orbit, and the local villager Iskander (Alexander Asochakov), also known as Gagarin, who finds her in the stranded capsule and takes her back to his jurta.
 Since she has lost her memory, she thinks she is his wife and all kinds of misunderstandings arise.
 The first ever film that was allowed to be shot at the Baikonur cosmodrome.
 Directed by Veit Helmer.

 My Star

-Performing the world's and national musical masterpieces, the heroine of the film, Dariga Nazarbayeva, confabulates about her own path in the world of vocal arts by means of sincere and elegant integration of personal experience and predilections with her own interpretation of musical masterpieces.

-The Heroine is a Woman of the World on top of her own destiny.
-Her age, gained experience, knowledge, skills and talents in, perhaps, the most beautiful moment of her life, are equally concentrated on the interior and exterior universe in the midst of conversation with the entire world, speaking the language of music.
-In the journey through space and time across the loved cities and world sites, the heroine reveals the harmony and beauty of her inner world which is visualized and flourishes before our eyes as if a cherishingly grown flower.
+The film follows Dariga Nazarbayeva as she reflects on her development in vocal performance while presenting a selection of internationally recognized musical works.
+It explores her artistic approach by combining personal experiences with her interpretation of music.

+Through performances and travel across various cities and locations, the film presents elements of her career and perspective on music, focusing on themes of artistic expression and personal development.

 Parallel Worlds

-This is a lyrical serene drama dedicated to love and loneliness.
-The peculiarity of the project lies in the fact that it was adapted from a well-known successful play by experienced and deep writer Yermek Amanshayev.
-The theatrical play "Balcony" was resumed in 2011 in Russian Academic theater named after Lermontov in Almaty considering that it is still of current interest and attraction to the audience.
+This is a lyrical drama.
+It was adapted from a play by writer Yermek Amanshayev.
+The theatrical play "Balcony" was resumed in 2011 in Russian Academic theater named after Lermontov in Almaty.

-Film's subjects – love and loneliness – acquire new notion in the film.
-As distinct from predictable form of a gloomy and dark drama, this film's finale rejoices with principle heroine getting her balance of mind and satisfaction with herself.
-This finale is indeed rare and surely a noteworthy one.